Bed Smart 101

 Choosing the right mattress isn’t just about initial comfort.
 Understanding warranty and trial options ensures peace of mind in your investment.

 Sleep Trial: A period during which you can test a new mattress at home, ensuring it meets your sleep needs.
-If not satisfied, most companies allow returns or exchanges.
+If not satisfied, most companies allow one exchange.

 Warranty Period: The length of time a mattress company guarantees the product against defects.
 It reflects the manufacturer’s confidence in their mattress quality.

-White Glove Delivery: A premium delivery service where professionals deliver, set up your new mattress, and sometimes remove the old one.
+White Glove Delivery: A premium delivery service where professionals deliver and setup your new mattress set.
 It takes the hassle out of setting up your new bed.

 While these terms might seem straightforward, grasping their nuances is helpful when buying a mattress.

-Adjustable Base: A bed base allows you to modify its position, typically elevating the head or feet.
+Adjustable Base: An adjustable base allows you to modify its position, typically elevating the head or feet.
 Perfect for customizing sleep preferences and addressing specific health concerns.

 Bed Frame: A structure that supports the mattress and elevates it off the ground.
-It also adds an aesthetic appeal to your bedroom.
+It can also add an aesthetic appeal to your bedroom.

 Bed-in-a-Box: An innovative mattress delivery method where mattresses are compressed, rolled, and shipped in a box.
 Upon opening, they expand to full size.